dravila-sl/Research-Data-Management-Framework/DataStorage-file-naming-conventions.md

 6. Keep a reasonable length of file name.
 Ideally under 50 characters.

-7. Document the naming convention in a ReadMe text and keep it with the files.
+7. Document the naming convention in a README text and keep it with the files. (link to how-to-readMe)

    _Example_01:_